Health Center Workforce Well-Being Survey

 Reports for participants and Primary Care Associations (PCAs)

-Participants will receive a final dashboard in spring 2024.
-They will be able to compare their results to national and regional data.
-Participants can use these reports for quality improvement.
+Participants received a final dashboard in spring 2024.
+They can compare their results to national and regional data and use the report for quality improvement strategies to address workforce well-being.

 How did you design the survey?